scratchspec/scratchspec.github.io/README.md

 #### Flag

+> The usefulness of defining "Flag" is up for debate.
+Feel free to offer insight!

 The button that is intended to run scripts that start a project.
 It is also known as the green flag in official Scratch.
 It is meant to make the project `Go`, as it is labelled in its title text on the Scratch website.
 When clicked, it runs any scripts under [when flag clicked blocks](#when-flag-clicked-block).

 #### JavaScript